surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 12.0.0-dev.2 (2022/03/23)**
+**Version 12.0.0-dev.3 (2022/03/23)**

-Removed support for bbPress, BuddyPress, and BuddyBlog.
+Removed support for NextGEN Gallery, NextCellent Gallery, bbPress, BuddyPress, and BuddyBlog.

 * **New Features**
 	* None.
 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed showing the Validators menu to users without editing capability.
+	* Fixed the appearance of the Validators menu to users without editing capability.
 * **Developer Notes**
 	* Added a `current_user_can()` check before showing the Validators menu.
 	* Added `$md_pre` to the `WpssoOpengraph->get_array()` method arguments.